-- An induction programme dealing with orientation and the dissemination of essential information. - A programme of study skills as part of the year one core. - A Personal tutor group system at level 4. - A year tutor system at levels 5 and 6. - Sessions on revision and examination techniques. - Student Handbook containing information relating to the University, the Faculty, the Department of Social Sciences, the course and modules, assessment regulations. - Access to administrative staff and to academic staff, at clearly notified times. - Access to faculty resources including the University Learning Zones and a range of IT equipment. - Access to the services of a Faculty Librarian. - Assistance and support for learning skills from the Faculty Support Tutors and University Central Services. - Access to the University's Student Services, including careers advice, financial advice, medical centre, disability service, crèche, counselling service and chaplaincy.
+- An induction programme dealing with orientation and the dissemination of essential information. - A programme of study skills as part of the year one first semester core. - A Personal tutor group system at level one. - A year tutor system at level two. - Sessions on revision and examination techniques. - Student handbook containing information relating to the University, the faculty, the department of social sciences, the course and modules, assessment regulations. - Access to administrative staff and to academic staff, at clearly notified times. - Access to faculty resources including the University Learning Zones and a range of IT equipment. - Access to the services of a faculty librarian. - Access to careers advice from student services. - Assistance and support for learning skills from the Faculty Support Tutors and University Central Services. - Access to the University's Student Services, including careers advice, financial advice, medical centre, disability service, crèche, counselling service and chaplaincy.